Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot showing the 'Configure signal logic' blade, with selections matching the preceeding text.](images/Lab-guide/image167e.png "'Configure signal logic' screenshot")

 7. If you have recently stopped the virtual machines, you will see a history of those events, otherwise the chart will show 'No data to display'.
-Leave the settings at their default values, and click **Done**.
+Leave the settings at their default values and click **Done**.

     ![Screenshot showing the 'Configure signal logic' blade, showing a chart of past 'Deallocate Virtual Machine' events.
 At the bottom of the screenshot, the 'Done' button is highlighted.](images/Lab-guide/image167f.png "'Configure signal logic' screenshot")